ScilifelabDataCentre/Anubis/README.md

   # License

   This project is licensed under the terms of the MIT license.

-  Copyright (c) 2025 SciLifeLab Data Centre
+  Copyright &copy; 2025 SciLifeLab Data Centre